The Countries Dominating Rice Exports in 2026

 Top Rice Exporting Countries (HSN 1006) Value in USD

-India continues to be in the massive lead, essentially acting as the world’s rice basket.
+India continues to be acting as one of the world’s major rice exporting countries with a total exports value of 5.62B during April 2025 to March 2026.
 India dominates both premium basmati (long-grain aromatic rice sold at higher prices), and large-volume non-basmati rice exports.
 The country's share in world rice trade is around 40% and its export destinations number more than 150.
 The plus point for India is its scale, pricing difference, and an extensive agricultural sourcing system that supports sustained production.
 No other country offers both varieties at that volume, plus India also carries massive government buffer stocks.
 Rice stockpiles hit 50.5 million tonnes in mid-2024, nearly four times government’s annual procurement requirement which gives it supply security that most competitors lack.

 Also Read: Top 10 Indian Rice Exporter - Feb 2025